berry-cs/sinbad/tutorials/python/divvy/divvy.md

 1. Write a program that fetchs a random trip id, user type, start time, and duration from the data and prints out the information, with the duration (provided in seconds) displayed in hours, minutes, and seconds.
 Use `fetch_random` (or `fetch_random_int`) to extract the pieces of information.
 The `fetch_random...` methods will select data from the same randomly-chosen record when called in sequence, as long as the data is not re`load`ed in between.

-  Here's some samples of how your output should look:
+   Here are some samples of how your output should look:
 ````
 Trip 13059731 was made by a Subscriber at 1/20/2017 17:05:50 and lasted for a duration of 12 minutes 16 seconds (that is 736 seconds)
 Trip 13485891 was made by a Customer at 3/26/2017 22:28:53 and lasted for a duration of 12 hours 12 minutes (that is 43920 seconds)